BlueEagle12/MTA-SA---Eagle-Loader/README.md

 # Eagle Map Loader | MTA:SA

-Eagle map loader is a resource for MTA:SA that allows for easy loading and proccessing of custom maps
+Eagle map loader is a resource for MTA:SA that allows for easy and nearly instant loading and proccessing of custom maps

 ## Supported Features